MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project controller

 The project controller works directly with the project manager to help define the project's goals and objectives.
-They create and maintain a project budget and schedule, analyze progress reported against the work schedules and recommend actions to improve progress.
+They create and maintain a project budget and schedule, analyze progress reported against the work schedules, and recommend actions to improve progress.

 ### Project delivery